 Mountain Savory: do not own.

 Mugwort oil: used in ancient times for medicinal and magical purposes.
 Currently considered to be a neurotoxin.
 Do not own.

-Mustard oil: this oil is seen as helpful in stopping grey hair and regrowing hair that is lost.
+Mustard oil: this oil is seen as helpful in stopping gray hair and regrowing hair that is lost.
 The only difference between this oil and the Indian mustard oil is that this particular oil is not particularly for people of Indian descent or have Indian heritage.

 Myrrh oil: warm, slightly musty smell.
 Used medicinally.
 Do own.